workshopper/i18n-it-all/exercises/06_segregated_storage/review.en.md

 One of the most common problems when working in the web is that some content needs to come from the server while others should be readily available in the client.

-Particularly when using rich interfaces and frameworks such as React or Angular.
+This is particularly when using rich interfaces and frameworks such as React or Angular.

-If you diligently separate the storage for the translations of the frontend and the backend it will keep the file size for each translation small for the client without the need to "search" for the required translations.
+If you diligently separate the storage for the translations to client and server, the file size required by the client(s) can stay small.

 ## Async loading of context